Alpha-lacrim/Alpha-Lacrim/README.md

 ![maxresdefault](https://github.com/user-attachments/assets/d72c3011-fd79-4ca5-875b-92f80c8e5f4a)

-### 👋 Hi, I’m Pouyan Delivandani

-- 👀 Interested in Cybersecurity, AI, and Video Games
+- Interested in Cybersecurity, AI, and Video Games
-- 🌱 Currently learning and open to work opportunities
+- Currently learning and open to work opportunities
-- 😄 Pronouns: He/Him
+- Pronouns: He/Him
-- ☕ Languages: English & Persian
+- Languages: English & Persian

 I'm a Computer Engineer passionate about both hardware and software.
-I have hands-on experience in image processing, machine learning, deep learning, and CNNs, along with strong knowledge of related frameworks and tools.
+I have hands-on experience in image processing, machine learning, deep learning, and CNNs and have some knowledge about Network Security along with related frameworks and tools.

-I'm particularly interested in the intersection of Artificial Intelligence and Cybersecurity.
+Particularly interested in the intersection of Artificial Intelligence and Cybersecurity.

-I've also participated in multiple computer science competitions, earning top rankings.
-I'm always eager to learn new algorithms and stay up-to-date with the evolving tech landscape.

 <!-- Socials -->
 <h2 align="center">Contact me via</h2>